Customer to customer: Disadvantages

 Although online auctions allow sellers to display their products, there is often a fee associated with such exhibitions.
 Websites may also charge a commission when products are sold.
 With the growing use of online auctions, the number of internet-related auction frauds has also increased.
 For instance, a seller may create two accounts on an auction site.
-When an interested buyer bids for an item, the seller will use another account to bid on the same item and thus, increasing the price.
+When an interested buyer bids for an item, the seller will use another account to bid on the same item and thus increase the price.
 Consequently, many users have purchased products at unnecessarily inflated prices.

 Identity theft has become a rising issue.
 Scam artists often create sites with popular domain names such as "ebay" in order to attract unknowing eBay customers.
 These sites will ask for personal information including credit card numbers.
 Numerous cases have been documented in which users find unknown charges on their credit card statements and withdrawals in their bank statements after purchasing something online.
 Unfortunately, websites often have a liability statement claiming that they are not responsible for any losses or damages.
 Furthermore, illegal or restricted products and services have been found on auction sites.
 Anything from illegal drugs, pirated works, prayers, and even sex have appeared on such sites.
 Although most of these items are blacklisted, some still find their way onto the internet.